Mbekoe24/Instapic/README.md

 # Post-MVP

 - Have a UX Designer & a Software Engineer critique my app, to see how I can improve the users experience & code.

+- Add additonal features to upload image and store it in backend, as well as likes and comments

 - Add animation/ Framer Motion to Login/ Sign Up page iPhone images.